mathias3/Famous-Person-simulator-Speech-neural-network-/README.md

 #Update 2
-Val_los has the best score so far( LSTM with no acctiwation but with batch_norm on embeddings)  together with .h5 file of weights
+Val_los has the best score so far( LSTM with no activation but with batch_norm on embeddings)  together with .h5 file of weights